 New York City was the first major city in the country to set nutrition standards for all foods purchased or served by the City.
 The standards were created with the goal of improving the health of all New Yorkers served by City agencies by decreasing risk of chronic disease related to poor nutritional intake.

-These standards apply to over 240 million meals and snacks served annually at schools, senior centers, homeless shelters, child care centers, after school programs, correctional facilities, public hospitals, and other New York City agency facilities and programs.
-They were enacted September 2008 and last revised in December 2017.
+The standards apply to the approximately 230 million meals and snacks per year that are served in places such as schools, senior centers, homeless shelters, child care centers, after school programs, correctional facilities, public hospitals and parks.